shipreq/shipreq/Code/doc/codec-evolution.md

 * For all obsolete codecs:

-  * if they can't be made to compile anymore (eg. required data unavailable)
+  * if they can't be made to compile any more (eg. required data unavailable)
-    * comment them out
-    * add a comment saying "Replaced by v1.x"
-    * copy the commented-out code to the new `Rev` object
+    * move the code to the new `Rev` object and comment them out (for now)

   * if they can be made to compile
     * remove the implicit flag; making them explicit-only